 The Lidl brand was founded in Germany and has grown a great deal to become one of Europe’s leading food retailers.
 Take a look at the timeline below to find out more about our history.

-The first Lidl GB store opened its doors in 1994 and, twenty five years later, we now have over 760 stores and thirteen regional distribution centres across Great Britain employing over 22,000 people.
+The first Lidl GB store opened its doors in 1994 and, twenty-five years later, we now have over 760 stores and thirteen regional distribution centers across Great Britain employing over 22,000 people.

-We proudly offer a network of over 760 stores in Britain, with 13 regional distribution centres delivering fresh, quality produce across England, Scotland and Wales.
+We proudly offer a network of over 760 stores in Britain, with 13 regional distribution centers delivering fresh, quality produce across England, Scotland and Wales.

 We open 300 stores across Germany, with each store on average employing seven people and stocking around 900 product lines.